 Developing HEVC was a huge effort over the course of three years.
 While AVC is still the format most commonly used for video today, the technology continued to advance and we made it better.
 Our team released HEVC in 2013, and we put into it everything we learned since the release of AVC a decade earlier.

 For those who are unfamiliar, can you explain what HEVC does?

 HEVC is a data-compression format for video that is about twice as good at compression as AVC.
 This means that with a good encoder it takes only half as much data to get the same picture quality.
 With HEVC, you can store twice as much video on a hard drive or upload or send twice as many videos in the same amount of time.

 HEVC can also be used to achieve higher-quality video.
 Instead of storing or sending more footage, HEVC’s compression capability can result in higher-resolution videos for sharper pictures or in higher frame rates for more natural motion.
 The technology is especially useful in the latest streaming services and devices, which offer 4K ultra-high-definition pictures, high-dynamic-range color, 10-bit precision pictures, and high frame rates.

 Tell us about your group’s accomplishments, beyond developing the standard.

-We produced several important extensions of HEVC, which include format range extensions for alternative picture formats such as GIF or JPEG, multiview and 3D extensions for 3D applications, and screen content coding extensions for handling computer-generated content like desktop screen sharing.
+We produced several important extensions of HEVC, which include format range extensions for alternative picture formats, multiview and 3D extensions for 3D applications, and screen content coding extensions for handling computer-generated content like desktop screen sharing.